Jump to content

 The picture shows the 641-metre urban fibre optic link between two university buildings in Vienna's city centre.

-The newly developed quantum-secure protocol for digital payment was successfully implemented over a 641-metre urban fibre link between two university buildings in Vienna's city centre.
+Test-The newly developed quantum-secure protocol for digital payment was successfully implemented over a 641-metre urban fibre link between two university buildings in Vienna's city centre.

 Quantum-protected chat between AIT and Ministry